Manifestor-cc/usage-guide/docs/beginners_guide/downloading_a_game.md

 ### 3. Drag the .lua file onto the floating icon

 ### Congrats!
-If you've followed all of the steps correctly, you should have the game in your Steam Library, available to download.
+If you've followed all of the steps correctly, you should now have the game in your Steam Library, available to download for free.